Let’s Move to Coastal Maine 1920’ish

 Do you like this stone fire pit that is now in the backyard?
 We found all the stones on the property and made it all ourselves!

-The first treasure I found upon inheriting the home was the original architectural drawings, which I had framed and hung on the dining room wall as you enter the home.
+Upon inheriting the home, the first treasure I found was the original architectural drawings, which I had framed and hung on the dining room wall as you entered the home.

-You may also join me every month thrifting for our homes in a weekly series I host, Thrifting with the Gals!
+You may also join me in thrifting for our homes every month in a weekly series I host, Thrifting with the Gals!

 During the winter months, we enjoy our time at our home in the mountains of Vermont.
-I’d love for you to join us there as well.
+I’d love for you to join us there.

-I’m so glad you dropped by today friend, and if you are new to my blog, welcome!
-I hope you enjoyed your visit with us here today in Coastal Maine.
+I’m so glad you dropped by today, friend.
+If you are new to my blog, welcome!
+I hope you enjoyed your visit with us in Coastal Maine.
 Please join me as a regular here at Dabbling & Decorating.

 I grew up in Cumberland but have lived in MA now since the late 80’s.
 I miss Maine so much and grateful to still have dear friends and some family that live in the area for when I return.
 Thank you for sharing your story.
 Maine is a special place.